czi-catalystproject/hub-champion-training/instructors/instructor-notes.md

 - Access the 2i2c [Community Showcase Hub](https://showcase.2i2c.cloud) using their GitHub account
 - Know basic Git, such as pushing and pulling to a remote GitHub repository
-- Find the shared collaborative note-taking document
+- Find the shared collaborative note-taking document (shared in the calendar invite)
-- Access the Slack Channel for asynchronous support
+- Access the 2i2c Slack #hub-champion-training channel for asynchronous support (Slack invite to be shared in the calendar invitate)
 - Use a web browser and video conferencing, e.g. Zoom
 - Read the [2i2c Code of Conduct](https://compass.2i2c.org/code-of-conduct/).